Svetasv logo

 We now reconstruct the phrases in the right order based on the chiastic structure we arrived at previously and based on the ordering rules of a cryptochiasmus [1].

-We lead with central pivot point 'X' because it appears to be an introductory phrase.
+We lead with central pivot point 'X' because it appears to be an opening statement.
 The corresponding subunits (For ex., subunit A1 corresponds to A2) are placed contiguously to form units (For ex., A1,A2 is a unit) so that we get a list of such units.

 The sequence selected for rearrangement is: